Doruk-Aksoy/DnD/BUILDING.md

 10. Rebuild - follow **Building the DnD pk7** instructions again.

 #### Building the DnD pk7s
+1. First make sure nothing is using the DnD PK7 (like a server or the game client).
-1. Run the command prompt.
+2. Run the command prompt.
-2. CD to the DnD folder: `cd path/to/DnD`
+3. CD to the DnD folder: `cd path/to/DnD`.
-3. Type either `test.bat` (if updating files often) or `build.bat` (if releasing).
+4. Type either `test.bat` (if updating files often) or `build.bat` (if releasing).
-4. Make sure when creating server/playing offline that you're using these files.
+5. Make sure when creating server/playing offline that you're using these files.

 If the test.bat created files that are different to the ones being hosted online (as in, the versionless dnd*.pk7 files) when you know those being hosted are the newest:
 - Follow **Updating DnD** section again.